RebootJeff/rebootjeff.github.io/source/_posts/2014-08-14-dev-job-searching-tools-roundup-part-2.markdown

 <p class="my-caption">If you find the right job, you can feast your eyes on sweet code <strong>and palm trees</strong>.</p>

 In [my previous post](/blog/2014/06/28/dev-job-search-tools-part-1), I described my experience using LinkedIn, Whitetruffle, Hired, and Dice.
 This time around, I'm going to cover a crop of sites that I used less extensively.
-Although they didn't yield fruitful leads, they're still pretty interesting to me, and with job searching, you *can't not* more than a few avenues.
+Although they didn't yield fruitful leads, they're still pretty interesting to me, and with job searching, you *can't not* explore more than a few avenues.

 # Job Sites and Search Tools